CWS01/WazeChurnPredictionModel/README.md

 * Ursula Sayo - Operations Manager

 ### Business Task
+Develop a machine learning model to prevent user churn, improve user retention, and grow Waze's business by===.

 ### Key Questions
 1. Who are the users most likely to churn?